 For many firms, the “One Size Fits All” model offered by horizontal or generic CRM, ends up not being a good fit, and at DealCloud, over 50% of our new clients migrate off of these systems.
-Relevance, a tailored approach, and best practices are some important reasons why DealCloud is able to win new clients, enabling their deal & relationship management.
+Relevance, a tailored approach, and best practices are some important reasons why DealCloud’s vertical CRM is able to win new clients, enabling their deal & relationship management.

 When choosing and implementing a CRM system, it’s easy to get excited about a broad base of features or an ecosystem of downloadable third party tools.
 Our advice is to think less about the bells and whistles – and think more about which functions can be applied directly to your day-to-day business development, execution efforts, and operations.
-Relevant, and seemingly simple features such as industry, sponsor or intermediary coverage, fundraising dashboards, and buyers list builders, all found in DealCloud, can make onboarding and adoption smoother, and long-term use more likely.
-Generic CRMs won’t be able to handle these tasks with out a long, arduous and expensive implementation cycle.
+Relevant, and seemingly simple features such as industry, sponsor or intermediary coverage, fundraising dashboards, and buyers list builders, all found in DealCloud’s vertical CRM, can make onboarding and adoption smoother, and long-term use more likely.
+Generic CRMs won’t be able to handle these tasks without a long, arduous and expensive implementation cycle.

 More importantly, the impact of this tailored approach on the availability of actionable insights is undeniable.
 In the private equity industry, a growing number of firms now rely on their tailored DealCloud instance to create private company call lists, generate geographic coverage reports, and develop deal status summaries.
 Unfortunately, many of these would be near impossible in generic CRM due to the inflexibility of what can be tailored.

-An additional benefit of DealCloud is that in contrast with generic CRMs, our team has worked with over 450 clients to develop a process and set of best practices designed to make your teams daily actions easier or more efficient.
+An additional benefit of our vertical CRM is that in contrast with generic CRMs, the DealCloud team has worked with over 450 clients to develop a process and set of best practices designed to make your teams daily actions easier or more efficient.
 We call this the DealCloud Power Index.